Aitia-IIOT/ah5-docs-java-spring/docs/contribute/code-contribution.md

-# Contribute
+# Code Contribution

 ## Eclipse Contributor Agreement

-Since Arrowhead project is governed within the Eclipse Foundation, the authors of any contribution must agree and accept the [Eclipse Contributor Agreement ("ECA")](https://www.eclipse.org/legal/ECA.php).
+Since Arrowhead project is governed within the [Eclipse Foundation](https://projects.eclipse.org/projects/iot.arrowhead), the authors of any contribution must agree and accept the [Eclipse Contributor Agreement ("ECA")](https://www.eclipse.org/legal/ECA.php).

 Technically it means that contributors need an [Eclipse Fundation Account](https://accounts.eclipse.org/user/register?destination=user/edit) which makes possible to submit a signed ECA!
 GitHub Pull Requests could be accepted only when all the authors own an Eclipse Foundation Account with the signed ECA!